-All objects in a PRTG monitoring configuration are arranged in a tree-like hierarchy to create an easy to navigate list and to give the user the possibility to arrange them in groups that monitor similar devices, services, or same locations.
-The hierarchical order described is also used to define common settings for larger groups of objects, for example, settings of the Root group apply by default to all other objects underneath (see section Inheritance of Settings ).
+PRTG arranges all objects in the monitoring configuration in a tree-like hierarchy.
+You can arrange the objects in groups that monitor similar devices, services, or particular locations.
+You can also use this hierarchical order to define common settings for larger groups of objects.
+The settings of the root group, for example, apply to all other objects underneath in the object hierarchy by default.

-The Root group is the topmost instance in PRTG.
+The root group is the topmost instance in PRTG.
 It contains all other objects in your setup.
-Using the inheritance mechanism, we recommend adjusting the default settings for the Root group.
-This makes configuration easier later on, because all other objects inherit these standard settings by default and, thus, you will not have to set up the same configuration for each object anew.
+We recommend that you adjust all default settings for the root group.
+This is because all other objects in the device tree inherit these standard settings by default so that you do not need to set up the same configuration for each object anew.

-On each probe, there are one or more Groups , which serve merely structural purposes.
-Use groups to arrange similar objects in order to inherit same settings to them.
-To a group, you add the devices.
+On each probe, there are one or more groups that have structural purposes.
+Use groups to arrange similar objects so that they inherit the same settings.
+To a group, you add devices.
 You can arrange your devices in different nested groups to reflect the structure of your network.

-Find below a sample configuration: A device tree with local probe, several groups, devices and their sensors.
+Here you can see a sample configuration of a device tree with the local probe, several groups, devices, and their sensors:

-To each probe or group, you can add Devices that you want to monitor.
-Each device in your PRTG configuration represents a real hardware or virtual device in your network.
-These can be, for example:
+You can add devices that you want to monitor to each probe or group.
+Each device in your configuration represents real hardware or a virtual device in your network, for example:

 - Almost every device in your network that has its own IP address

-Note: Sometimes you may want to add the same device in PRTG several times to get a better overview when using many sensors for a very detailed monitoring, or to use different device settings for different groups of sensors.
-In PRTG you can simply add multiple devices with the same IP address or DNS name.
-The sensors on all of these PRTG devices will then query the same real hardware device in your network.
+You can add devices with the same IP address or Domain Name System (DNS) name multiple times.
+This way, you can get a more detailed overview when you use a large number of sensors or you can use different device settings for different groups of sensors.
+The sensors on all of these devices then query the same real hardware device in your network.

-PRTG additionally adds a so called Probe Device to the local probe.
-This is an internal system device.
-It has access to the computer on which the probe is running on and monitors its health parameters with several sensors running on it.
+PRTG additionally adds the probe device to the local probe.
+This is an internal system device with several sensors.
+It has access to the probe system and monitors the system's health parameters.

-Note: You can turn off the sensor recommendation in System Administration—Monitoring.
+You can turn off the sensor recommendation in the system administration settings under Monitoring.

-On each device you can create a number of Sensors.
-Every sensor monitors one single aspect of a device.
-This can be, for example:
+On each device, you can create a number of sensors.
+Every sensor monitors one single aspect of a device, for example:

 - CPU load of a device

-- Time to first byte of a web page
+- Loading time, Download bandwidth, or Time to first byte of a web page